 There are many verses that point to Messiah confirming a covenant during His ministry, which took place during the first half of the 70th Week of Daniel.

-‘And He(Messiah) said to them, “For this is My blood of the new covenant, which is shed for many for the remission of sins.”
-Matthew 26:28
+“For this is My blood, that of the renewed covenant, which is shed for many for the forgiveness of sins.”
+Matthew 26:28 ISR